AKVIS ArtSuite can work independently as a standalone program as well as a plug-in to a photo editor.

 Features of the Workspace:

 Most of the AKVIS ArtSuite workspace is taken by the Image Window with two tabs: Before and After.
 The Before tab shows the original image, the After tab shows the result.
-To switch between the tabs and compare the original and the resulting images, just left-click on any point of the image.
+To switch between the tabs and compare the original and the resulting images, just click anywhere in the image.

 In the upper part of the window you can see the Control Panel.
 The Control Panel has the following controls: